Law enforcement in Syria: Asayish (2012–present)

-SDF

-Members of the Raqqa internal security forces in Ayn Issa.
+Members of the Asayish forces in Ayn Issa.

-The Asayîş or Asayish (الأسايش, Kurdish for security) is the official security organisation of the autonomous administration in Rojava (Syrian Kurdistan).
-It was formed during the Syrian Civil War to police areas controlled by the Kurdish Supreme Committee.
+The Asayîş or Asayish (الأسايش, Kurdish for security) is the official security organisation of the autonomous administration in the Democratic Autonomous Administration of North and East Syria (DAANES).
+It was formed during the Syrian civil war to police areas controlled by the Kurdish Supreme Committee.

 On 17 May 2017, the Raqqa Internal Security Forces was established, with the support of the Self Defence Forces.
 The training has been provided by the international coalition against ISIS, with the first training course of 50 recruits based in Ayn Issa.
 The United States reportedly provided training to Raqqa security forces.
-The Manbij Internal Security Forces also operate as a police force.
+The Manbij Internal Security Forces also operates as a police force.

 The long-term goal for the group is to train 3,000 recruits; the initial batch is intended to develop in a training cadre in order to continue training Raqqa internal security forces recruits.
 According to Kurdistan 24, members of the Raqqa Internal Security Forces are mainly Arabs.